Makpoc/gomigen/README.md

 # TODOs

 * Support extracting a context from `http.Request` parameter
 * Support the model counterfeiter uses with a custom `//<tool>:generate` declaration for faster execution.
 * Create a package with hooks for error logging, monitoring and tracing.
-* Optionally expose an option to generate a template that doesn't need to import the `types` package
+* Optionally expose an argument to generate a template that doesn't need to import the `types` package
   * The hooks interface can be inlined
   * MethodInfo can be turned into a `map[string]string`